SimVascular/svFSIplus/README.md

     std::vector<ProjectionParameters*> projection_parameters;
 ```

 Each section is represented as a class containing objects for each parameter defined for that section.
-Objects representing parameters are named the same as the name in used in the XML file except with a lower case first character.
+Objects representing parameters are named the same as the name used in the XML file except with a lower case first character.
 ```
 class MeshParameters : public ParameterLists
 {